-After declaration of independence the Republic of Belarus entered the world stage not only as a new sovereign state which appeared as a result of the collapse of the USSR, but also as a European country with rich history traditions of state.
+After declaration of its independence the Republic of Belarus entered the world stage as a new sovereign state, which appeared as a result of the collapse of the USSR, and as a European country with rich historic traditions of statehood.

-Polotsk, Turov, Pinsk and other principalities of IX-XIV centuries born on the territory of today’s Belarus, and their successor the Grand Duchy of Lithuania, Rus and Samogitia (mid.
-XIII-XVIII cent.) were active international actors.
-The Byelorussian Soviet Socialist Republic (1919-1991) was a founding member of the United Nations,and has been a full-fledged member of the UN throughout its existence.
+Polotsk, Turov, Pinsk and other principalities (IX-XIV centuries), that were established on the territory of modern Belarus, and their successor – the Grand Duchy of Lithuania (mid.
+XIII-XVIII cent.) were active subjects of international relations.
+The Byelorussian Soviet Socialist Republic (1919-1991) became a full-fledged member of the United Nations and one of its founding states.

-The adoption by the Supreme Council of the BSSR of the Declaration of State Sovereignty of Belarus on July 27, 1990 with its successive acquiring the status of a Constitutional Law on August 25, 1991 was a turning point in the development of the state.
-Having exercised its natural right to self-determination, the Republic of Belarus, which received its new official name by the Supreme Council of the BSSR decision of September 19, 1991, embarked on pursuing its independent foreign policy.
+On July 27, 1990 the Supreme Council of the BSSR adopted a Declaration of State Sovereignty of Belarus.
+On August 25, 1991 that act was given a status of a Constitutional Law.
+It became a turning point in the state’s development.
+Having exercised its natural right to self-determination, the Republic of Belarus, that received its new official name after the relevant decision of the Supreme Council of the BSSR as of September 19, 1991, embarked on pursuing its independent foreign policy.

-Belarus started the development of its own foreign policy course under difficult conditions.
-The world has entered the process of drastic geopolitical, economic, social transformations characterized by high intensity and dynamism.
-The formation of new centers of power has come along with escalation of state rivalry and intensifying competition among future development models.
+Belarus developed its foreign policy course under difficult conditions.
+The world entered the era of drastic geopolitical, economic and social transformations characterized by high intensity and dynamics.
+Formation of new centers of power went along with escalation of state rivalry and intensive competition among future development models.

-Despite the objective complications following independence, the Republic of Belarus has managed to develop its international relations without giving up its national interests.
-Thus, Belarus has been able to promote and protect with confidence its foreign policy objectives and priorities.
+Despite objective difficulties, the independent Republic of Belarus managed to develop its international relations without sacrificing its national interests.
+It enabled our country to confidently and effectively promote and protect its foreign policy objectives and priorities.

-Today Belarus is a sovereign European state pursuing an independent and peaceful foreign policy, developing cooperation with foreign partners from all over the world, and making a significant contribution to strengthening of international security and stability.
+Modern Belarus is a sovereign European state pursuing an independent and peaceful foreign policy, developing cooperation with foreign partners from all over the world, and significantly contributing to strengthening of international security and stability.

-Belarus maintains diplomatic relations with 177 countries of the world and is represented today by foreign offices in 59 countries worldwide.
-In 2014 Belarus established embassies in Australia, Qatar, Mongolia, Pakistan, Ecuador and Consulate General in Milan (Italy), in 2016 – in Georgia and Spain, the Embassy of Belarus fully restored its operation in Sweden.
+Belarus maintains diplomatic relations with 177 countries of the world and is represented today by foreign offices in 58 states.
+In 2014 Belarus opened embassies in Australia, Qatar, Mongolia, Pakistan, Ecuador and Consulate General in Milan (Italy), in 2016 – in Georgia and Spain.
+The Embassy of Belarus fully restored its operation in Sweden.